SovaNetwork/sova-reth/README.md

   **The Bitcoin-powered EVM with native BTC interoperability**

   A sova-reth is a custom EVM node built upon the [Reth SDK](https://reth.rs/sdk).
 It extends the EVM to enable a new set of Bitcoin precompiles.
-Along with the precompiles, a first of its kind Bitcoin finality inspector is employed in the transaction execution pipeline to ensure any Sova state that is tied to a pending Bitcoin transaction is properly finalized depending on the outcome of the Bitcoin transaction.
+Along with the precompiles, a first of its kind Bitcoin finality inspector is employed in the transaction execution pipeline.
+The Inspector ensures any Sova state that is tied to a pending Bitcoin transaction is properly finalized depending on the outcome of the Bitcoin transaction.
 The Inspector plays a big part in mitigating double-spend attacks, chain reorganizations, and other cross-chain race conditions.
 </div>

 ## Building and Running